sdsc-hpc-training-org/satellite/doc/revssh.md

 The certificates come with some added controls not available in previous iterations.
 * They have an expiration time, which can be helpfully set to the end of the Satellite session's maximum lifetime.
 The authenticator will self-invalidate if the process to reclaim the account does not run in time.
 * The certificate contains a list of principals (usually one) that it may be used for.
 This allows the Revssh client to derive the target account unambiguously.
 It also allows the clean-up process to use a long-lived certificate whose only allowed capability is to kill off sshd processes owned by any account in the pool.

+### Iteration 5: AuthorizedKeysCommand
+Modern OpenSSH also supports the use of an arbitrary command to retrieve the contents of an account's `authorized_keys` file.
+We can leverage this to read the keys out of the Satellite database, and have code to only generate the output if the session is still valid.

+This approach alleviates the need to manage a KRL and CA signing key, as well as the extra code to generate the KRL and put it in the right place.
+As an added bonus, there's only one point of truth: the database.

+The cleanup process may require `sudo`, or the code to generate the authorized_keys content can inject a special public key for cleanup.

 ## Containing the Revssh Account